10 reasons to join GTC

 1 Great value for money

 The cost of membership is just £30.
-If you join now that is less than £2 per month for 16 months.
-What can you get for £1.85 these days?
-(Not a lot!)
+That is just £2.50 per month.
 For this small amount you gain a host of benefits including… well, read on.

 2 Expert coaching